theembeddedrustacean/esp-csi-cli-rs/README.md

 > 🛑 Ensure the target AP is running before starting collection in Station mode.
 Otherwise collection will fail as the station wont habe an AP to connect to.

-## Building From Source
+## Building From Source (Optional)
-It's possible to clone the repository and build the source.
+Rather than downloading pre-built binaries, another approach is to clone the repository and build the source.
 This would require some additional dependencies and modifications depending on the device you are using.

 ### 📦 Dependencies
 At a minimum, you would need the following: